yoonminsang/mact/src/lib/mact/README.md

-# mact
+# mact(MinSang React)

-- 간단한 클래스형 리액트
-- diff 알고리즘, state, props 적용
+- Simpole Class Component like React
+- Functions such as state, props, componentDidMount, componentDidUpdate like React
+- Attention to the performance(Diff Algorithms, Key)